nipreps/dmriprep/README.md

 ## Contributing

-We love contributions! dmriprep is open source, built on open source, and we'd love to have you hang out in our community.
+We love contributions! dmriprepoc is open source, built on open source, and we'd love to have you hang out in our community.

-We have developed some [guidelines](CONTRIBUTING.rst) for contributing to dmriprep.
+We have developed some [guidelines](CONTRIBUTING.rst) for contributing to dmriprepoc.

 **Imposter syndrome disclaimer**: We want your help.
 No, really.